-NETs represent a group of rare cancers with heterogeneous clinical behavior.
+NETs represent a group of rare cancers with heterogeneous clinical behaviour.
 In Italy they account for less than 0.5% of all malignant tumors with about 3-4 new cases per 100,000 people in a year.
-In recent decades, their incidence increased, mainly due to better knowledge of these pathologies and improved diagnostic techniques.
-Although NETs can be found in all areas of the body (cute, thyroid, lungs, parathyroid and adrenals glands), the most frequent are located at the level of the gastroenteropancreatic area (70%).
-In this issue, we will refer only to the cancers of the gastroenteric area and in particular to those of the small intestine (jejunum, ileum), because they can cause a syndrome, that is, a set of symptoms, which may require in addition to an effective pharmacological therapy for their treatment an especially designed nutritional support.
-Let’s get to know them better:
+In recent decades, their incidence has increased, mainly due to better knowledge of these pathologies and improved diagnostic techniques.
+Although NETs can be found in all areas of the body (skin, thyroid, lungs, parathyroid and adrenals glands), the most frequent are located at the level of the gastroenteropancreatic area (70%).
+Here, we will refer only to the cancers of the gastroenteric area and in particular to those of the small intestine (jejunum, ileum).
+These cancers can cause a syndrome (a set of symptoms), which may require, in addition to an effective pharmacological therapy for their treatment, a specifically designed nutritional support.
+Let’s have a closer look at them.

-Well differentiated forms have a slow growth and although non-operable can be cured and made chronic with new and effective therapies (usually molecular targeted therapies and almost never chemotherapy).
+Well differentiated forms have a slow growth and although non-operable, can be cured and made chronic with new and effective therapies (usually molecular targeted therapies – almost never chemotherapy).

-Poorly differentiated forms that, as the terminology itself indicates, have a faster growth and an earlier tendency to spread to remote locations.
-This group of cancers can be cured by new therapeutic regimens, which are mainly chemotherapeutic.
+Poorly differentiated forms which, as the terminology itself indicates, have a faster growth and an earlier tendency to spread to remote locations.
+This group of cancers can be cured by new therapeutic drugs, which are mainly chemotherapeutic.
 However, we must emphasize that the aggressive forms of the jejunum-ileal segment are indeed a rarity.

-The prognosis of these pathologies will therefore depend on how spread the disease is (its stage) and on the degree of cellular differentiation.
-Early-stage NETs have a very favorable prognosis with high recovery rates.
+The prognosis of these pathologies will therefore depend on how the disease spreads, what stage it is at, and on the degree of cellular differentiation.
+Early-stage NETs have a very favourable prognosis with high recovery rates.

 With regard to clinical characteristics, NETs are divided into:

-The description made above is just a simplified explanation of the clinical characteristics of neuroendocrine cancers, but it represents an easily accessible description for users, and allows us to suggest useful foods for managing the one side effect most expressed by the same cancers and considered, in extreme cases, also disabling diarrhea.
+The above description is a simplified explanation of the clinical characteristics of neuroendocrine cancers.
+It gives an easily accessible description for users, and allows us to suggest useful foods for managing the side effects most expressed by the same cancers.
+Diarrhea is considered one of the most disabling side effects.

-In addition to useful dietary advice, users will find in the table described under the heading “Nutrition of secreting neuroendocrine tumors patients”, foods to avoid before dosing the urinary 5-hydroxyindoleacetic acid, useful and often required by oncologists in order to confirm the diagnosis of carcinoid syndrome.
+In addition to useful dietary advice, users will find in the table under the heading “Nutrition of secreting neuroendocrine tumors patients”, food to avoid before dosing the urinary 5-hydroxyindoleacetic acid which is useful and often required by oncologists in order to confirm the diagnosis of carcinoid syndrome.

 NUTRITION OF SECRETING NEUROENDOCRINE TUMORS PATIENTS

 The recommended dose of tryptophan for an adult is between 250-425 mg per day, corresponding to about 3.5-6 mg per kg of body weight.
 These values are easily attainable by having a varied and balanced diet.
-Through nutrition and consequently, tryptophan intake it is possible to increase or decrease serotonin levels in the brain.
+Tryptophan intake can increase or decrease serotonin levels in the brain.

-After a protein-rich and consequently, tryptophan-rich meal, the blood concentration of this amino acid increases without affecting considerably brain levels of serotonin.
-This happens because also the blood concentration of other amino acids increases, and that hinders and slows down the passage of tryptophan to the brain.
+After a protein-rich and consequently tryptophan-rich meal, the concentration of this amino acid increases in the blood without considerably affecting levels of serotonin in the brain.
+This happens because the concentration of other amino acids increases in the blood, hindering and slowing down the passage of tryptophan to the brain.

-Most tryptophan-containing foods are of protein origin, but protein foods are not the only ones to increase tryptophan levels.
+Most tryptophan-containing foods are of protein origin, but protein foods are not the only ones that increase tryptophan levels.

-A carbohydrate-rich meal stimulates insulin secretion, making it easier for nutrients including amino acids, but tryptophan to get into the cells.
-As a result, tryptophan levels in the blood increase (because those of other amino acids decrease) favoring their passage into the central nervous system and thus increasing the production of serotonin.
+A carbohydrate-rich meal stimulates insulin secretion, making it easier for nutrients including amino acids, and tryptophan to get into the cells.
+As a result, tryptophan levels in the blood increase (because those of other amino acids decrease) favouring their passage into the central nervous system and thus increasing the production of serotonin.